Actualizado: ago 4

 Jaume Collboni, First Deputy Mayor in charge of the Area of Economy, Work, Competitiveness and Finance by Barcelona City Council, explained how “the crisis of COVID-19 has put the time factor and its management at the center of people's lives and how now, more than ever, time use policies will be a key element for the economic recovery and the well-being of citizens globally, as well as for the achievement of the Sustainable Development Goals and Agenda 2030 ”.

-On her side, Lluïsa Moret, Deputy President of the Area of Social Cohesion, Citizenship and Welfare of the Diputació of Barcelonal, has expressed the aim of the Diputació to involve all the municipalities of Barcelona in this project, as "we acknowledge that towns and cities have a key transformative potential in the time uses."
+On her side, Lluïsa Moret, Deputy President of the Area of Social Cohesion, Citizenship and Welfare of the Diputació of Barcelonal, has expressed the aim of the Diputació to involve all the municipalities of Barcelona in this project, as "we acknowledge that towns and cities have a key transformative potential in time use"

 Marta Junqué, co-coordinator of the Barcelona Time Use Initiative for a Healthy Society has pointed that “today's event is very important because we are setting the seed to internationalize a project that already has many roots in Catalonia, with the aim to drive time use policies globally ”; "From the BTUI we pretend to make Catalonia a global meeting point for time use policies and to get the EU and the UN to make recommendations for the promotion of time policies worldwide"